DaniloMarques1/oauthspotify/README.md

 # OauthSpotify

-Simples app demostrating the usage of oauth2 to get some spotify data.
+Simple app demostrating the usage of oauth2 to get some spotify data.
 First i needed to register my app on spotify developers account and also register my redirect uri.

-With the app registered i have access to my `client_id` and `cient_secret` to use to make the requests for the authorization code and access token.
+With the app registered i have access to my `client_id` and `cient_secret` to use to make the request for the authorization code and access token.

+With the access token i make a request to spotify api to get the user recently played tracks and display the last 10.

 [using oauth and
 spotify](https://developer.spotify.com/documentation/general/guides/authorization-guide/)